 occupant sensor control.
 An automatic control device or system that detects the presence or absence of people within an area and causes lighting, equipment or appliances to be regulated accordingly.

 on-site renewable energy.
-Energy derived from solar radiation, wind, waves, tides, landfill gas, biomass, or the internal heat of the earth.
+Energy derived from solar radiation, wind, waves, tides, landfill gas, biogas, biomass, or the internal heat of the earth.
 The energy system providing on-site renewable energy shall be located on the project site.

 opaque door.
 A door that is not less than 50 percent opaque in surface area.